narencachy/aks-quickstart/README.md

 Everything you need is installed in Azure Cloud Shell.
 If you're using Mac or Ubuntu, you will need to install the Azure CLI first. <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli>

-You will also need to install kubectl (the Kubernetes CLI) and Helm.
+You will also need to install kubectl (the Kubernetes CLI).

 ```
 # Install kubectl
 az aks install-cli

-# Install Helm - Mac
-brew install kubernetes-helm

-# Install Helm - Ubuntu
-sudo snap install helm --classic
 ```

 ## Let's get started